teaching-on-testbeds/ml-energy/notebooks/00-data.md

 :::

 :::{.cell}
-Then, upload the files to Chameleon server inside the `instrument_dataset` folder: click on the folder icon on the left to see your storage, if it isn’t already open, and then click on “Upload”.
+Then, upload the files to the server inside the `instrument_dataset` folder: click on the folder icon on the left to see your storage, if it isn’t already open, and then click on “Upload”.

 🛑 Wait until *all* uploads have completed.
 To check if all the files have been uploaded successfully, check the size of the `instrument_dataset` on the server using the following cell.
 If all uploads are successful, the folder size should be 75M. 🛑
 :::